elkar-ai/elkar-a2a/README.md

 uvicorn main:app --host 0.0.0.0 --port 5001
 ```

-### 🚀 Using Elkar's Managed Service
+### 🚀 Onboarding your Agent with Elkar's Managed Service

-To connect your agent to Elkar's managed task store and benefit from persistent task history and management features, you can use `ElkarClientStore`.
+To connect your agent to Elkar's managed service and benefit from persistent task history, observability, and management features, you can use `ElkarClientStore`

-1. **Connect to Elkar's managed service and create an agent:**
-    Visit [Elkar's website](https://app.elkar.co).
-Create a tenant in settings and then create an agent.
+Go to Elkar's app: [https://app.elkar.co](https://app.elkar.co)
+Follow the steps below:

+1. **Create a Tenant**
+- Go to Settings, click on Tenants.
+- Click “Create Tenant”, choose a name, and save.
+2. **Create an Agent**
+- Go back to the main menu.
+- Navigate to your Agents and click “Add a new agent”.
-2.  **Get an API Key:**
+3. **Generate an API Key**
+- Click on your newly created agent.
+- Navigate to the API Keys tab.
-    You'll need an API key for the agent.
-Copy the API key, it will never be shown again.
+- Click “Generate API Key”.
+Copy the API key now — it will not be shown again.

 3.  **Modify your agent code:**